lawalsegun2025/forage_projects/README.md

 This project involves creating a predictive classification model for a client to determine which customers are likely to churn using customer data set and pricing data set.

-The workflow involved 4 steps;
+This workflow involved 4 tasks;

->  - Business Understanding and Hypothesis
+### 1. Business Understanding & Hypothesis Framing
->  - Exploratory Data Analysis
->  - Feature Engineering and Modelling
->  - Findings and Recommendation

 ---
 ## Cognizant Artificial Intelligence